Skip to content

 Tim Sensing and Mason Lee, Abilene Christian University Graduate School of Theology, Co-Conveners

-• Tiffany Dahlman, Abilene Christian University in Dallas, “Open On Purpose: The Influence of an Open Pulpit Culture on Congregational Formation”
+• Tiffany Dahlman, Abilene Christian University in Dallas and Courtyard Church of Christ, Fayetteville, NC, “Open On Purpose: The Influence of an Open Pulpit Culture on Congregational Formation”

 • Matthew Love, Baylor University, “Preaching in Place: Reflections on the Sermons of Oscar Romero, Dislocated Pulpits, and the Dangers of an Incarnate Word”